Another Modest Proposal: The Future of Austerity Politics

 "I have been assured by a very knowing American of my acquaintance in London, that a young healthy child well nursed is at a year old a most delicious, nourishing, and wholesome food, whether stewed, roasted, baked, or boiled, and I make no doubt that it will equally serve in a fricassee, or a ragout."
 (A Modest Proposal, Jonathan Swift, 1729)

 Although we have solved many modern problems in our society, there are countless more that seem to elude us.
 Millions are still without work, and those with work often do not earn a living wage and don't have adequate medical coverage.
 Many of us are homeless, forced to live with relatives, or incurring ever larger debts to survive.
 The problems facing struggling Americans need an answer, but there seems to be no solution in sight.
 Politicians preach over and over that they will provide more jobs and change the economic tide of wealth towards the poor and middle class, yet it never happens.
 Political promise-breaking is almost as commonplace as poverty itself.
-More jobs are lost every year, public programs still lack funding and our environment continues to trek to an inevitable breaking point.
+More jobs are lost every year, public programs still lack funding and our environment continues to tread to an inevitable breaking point.

 In 1729, Jonathan Swift wrote his satirical essay, A Modest Proposal, and it brought a solution forward (albeit outrageous) to help with a similar problem occurring in Britain at the time.
 As I was contemplating the current issues facing our country I had a revelation: Swift had it right all along!
 We can implement his ideas to help stop world hunger, lower the unemployment rate by creating jobs, put more money into the economy and possibly even strike fear into our enemies!
 What could this solution be, you ask?
 It's turning the children of the poor into food for the rich.
 How else will they be of use to our country, if not for being the next "other white meat"?
 The system would finally treat the poor as the creators of a supply that is demanded by the rich.
 The debtors would be given incentives to treat their debtees fairly and the poor would finally earn their keep.
 It's a delicious win-win right?
 I can see the billboards now: